tleon/docs/development/database/_index.md

 Before PrestaShop 9 and by default, PrestaShop’s database tables start with the `ps_` prefix.
 This can be customized during installation

-Since PrestaShop 9, prefix is now randomize by default.
+Since PrestaShop 9, prefix is randomized by default.

 All table names are in lowercase, and words are separated with an underscore character (“_”):